 PM Modi launches financing facility under Agriculture Infrastructure Fund

-New Delhi, Aug 09: Prime Minister Narendra Modi on Sunday greeted people on 'Balram jayanti', 'Hal Chhath' and 'Dau janmotsav', and said to mark the occasion, and also launched a financing facility of Rs one lakh crore under the Agriculture Infrastructure Fund.
+New Delhi, Aug 09: PAsserting that the government's agri-reforms are focused on empowering small farmers, Prime Minister Narendra Modi on Sunday launched a financing facility of Rs 1 lakh crore under the Agri-Infra Fund that will help create post harvest infrastructure in villages and generate jobs.

+He also said that the country does not face problems in farm production but in post-harvest losses and therefore efforts are being made to strengthen post harvest infrastructure facilities and ensure better income for farmers.

 Lessons from Swachhta Mission important in fighting coronavirus: PM Modi